mitrefccace/iam/README.md

 * OpenAM uses DNS (if the environment supports this configuration) for IP mapping, or it uses `/etc/hosts`.
 The IP address in the DNS lookup must be accessible by OpenAM.
 Restart NGINX and OpenAM if switching from DNS to `/etc/hosts` or vice versa.
 * All configuration files have been properly updated as described above.
 * All prerequisites satisfied as decribed above.
+* Assumes the base name of `ace`.
+This is seen in folder and file names in commands below.
+If you changed the base name, **you will have to update the names in the commands below before executing them**.

 ### Installation